cidetec-energy-storage/cideMOD/docs/source/install_from_docker.rst

 2. Load the downloaded image
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-From the Terminal use :code:`docker image load <path_to_downloaded_image>` to load the cideMOD image.
+From the Terminal use :code:`docker image load -i <path_to_downloaded_image>` to load the cideMOD image.
 When finished you can check if the image is correctly loaded using :code:`docker images`.

 3. Create a cideMOD container
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~